davkoh/Estonian/A1_overview.md

     - Positional words + locative
     - Minu pere
     - Infintiive ma ja da vormid
+    - put this into a qmd for further editing
 - Then make a repo and push this